purpledb/purple/README.md

 ### Kubernetes

-There are two configuration files in the [`deploy`](./deploy) directory that enable you to run the purple gRPC and HTTP servers, respectively, on Kubernetes.
+There are two Kubernetes configuration files in the [`deploy`](./deploy) directory that enable you to run the purple gRPC and HTTP servers, respectively, on Kubernetes.
 Both use the `default` namespace.

 #### gRPC